 In this large population-based prospective cohort, several lifestyle factors were associated with risk of IP.
 These factors, which are easily ascertained in primary care, can be combined to develop a simple screening tool to identify individuals with an up to sixfold increased risk of IP compared with the population. who could then be targeted for more focused risk assessments.
 Some of the risk factors we found to be associated with IP are consistent with previous literature and may suggest potential pathogenic pathways.
-Smoking is thought to interact with the SE to increase the risk of ACPA+ RA.810 Previous literature has noted a weaker association in women11 and a threshold dose of 10-20 pack-years before the increased risk is apparent.6 Most women in our cohort had smoked less than this, which explains the lack of association between smoking dose and IP risk in women in our cohort.
-Alcohol has previously been shown to be protective in case-control studies^{9 10 16 17} and one prospective study of women.18 We have shown that the negative association also holds true for men.
-Biologically, this may be the result of antioxidant/anti-inflammatory mechanisms including reduction of postprandial oxidative stress,46 increased urate production, antioxidant properties from polyphenolic flavonoids,47 or downregulation of the immune response.48 Others have reported that alcohol is particularly protective in smokers,17 but we found no significant interaction with smoking in our study (data not shown).
+Smoking is thought to interact with the SE to increase the risk of ACPA+ RA.
+Previous literature has noted a weaker association in women and a threshold dose of 10-20 pack-years before the increased risk is apparent.
+Most women in our cohort had smoked less than this, which explains the lack of association between smoking dose and IP risk in women in our cohort.
+Alcohol has previously been shown to be protective in case-control studies and one prospective study of women.
+We have shown that the negative association also holds true for men.
+Biologically, this may be the result of antioxidant/anti-inflammatory mechanisms including reduction of postprandial oxidative stress,46 increased urate production, antioxidant properties from polyphenolic flavonoids, or downregulation of the immune response.
+Others have reported that alcohol is particularly protective in smokers, but we found no significant interaction with smoking in our study (data not shown).
 The association with BMI is also of interest.
-Obesity has been found to be a risk factor for IP in case-control studies,9 22 23 but not in cohort studies.25 26 28 29 We have previously noted a time-varying risk from obesity in this cohort.30 In this larger study, we also noted a differential risk by serotype.
-Obesity markedly increased the risk of seronegative but not seropositive IP, which supports previous literature.9 The effect of obesity may be mediated through increased availability of oestrogen, or through an altered relationship between leptin and adiponectin contributing to a pro-inflammatory state akin to that noted in CVD.49-51 Adiponectin levels are also decreased in type 2 DM, and are inversely related to levels of circulating tumour necrosis factor α .
-The resulting proinflammatory milieu may also explain the strong association observed between IP and DM in our study.52 may have waned over time and simply postponed the onset of IP rather than truly reducing risk.
-This time-varying protective effect has been previously suggested.34 Conversely, breast feeding was associated with a dose-dependent reduction in risk when adjusted for parity.
-This is consistent with previously published literature.^{12-15} However, the negative association after what would be many years since cessation of breast feeding is difficult to explain.
-It may again be an example of 'depletion of susceptibles' in that a surge of (proinflammatory) prolactin during the first breastfeeding episode may have unmasked latent RA in susceptible individuals at an early age before their entry into our cohort.55
+Obesity has been found to be a risk factor for IP in case-control studies, but not in cohort studies.
+We have previously noted a time-varying risk from obesity in this cohort.
+In this larger study, we also noted a differential risk by serotype.
+Obesity markedly increased the risk of seronegative but not seropositive IP, which supports previous literature.
+The effect of obesity may be mediated through increased availability of oestrogen, or through an altered relationship between leptin and adiponectin contributing to a pro-inflammatory state akin to that noted in CVD.49-51 Adiponectin levels are also decreased in type 2 DM, and are inversely related to levels of circulating tumour necrosis factor $\alpha$ .
+The resulting proinflammatory milieu may also explain the strong association observed between IP and DM in our study.

-In women, parity of ≥ 2 was associated with a doubling of risk for IP in our study.
-Most previous studies have shown either a decreased risk34 53 54 or no association with parity.12-15 26 31-33 The apparent contradiction may be due to our relatively older cohort.
+In women, parity of $\geq 2$ was associated with a doubling of risk for IP in our study.
+Most previous studies have shown either a decreased risk or no association with parity.12-15 31-33 The apparent contradiction may be due to our relatively older cohort.
 Episodes of pregnancy may initially have 'protected' these women against RA and this 'protection'